hilbix/run-until-change/README.md

 - Runs a command or script
 - If the program terminates, return the normal status code
-- If one of the given files change, kill the program
+- If one of the given files change, kill the program (see list of signals below)
 - If no file is given, use the command or script name is checked
+- For proper signal processing, the child is run under `setsid()`
+  - Signals sent to `run-until-change` are forwarded to the complete session
+  - This way, Ctrl+C works as expected.
+- You can give a list of signals on the commandline.
+These are sent with 1s delay.
+- The default is to SIGTERM then SIGKILL.
+(SIGKILL is always the last signal)

 Currently, the checks are purely `stat()` based: